-Loan purchases made after product adoption will be counted under appropriate activities, including Activity 1 Objective A: LIHTC loan purchases, Activity 2 Objective A: Section 8 Loan Purchases, and Activity 6 Objective A: State and Local Programs Purchases.
+Loan purchases made after product adoption will be counted under appropriate activities, including Activity 1 Objective A: LIHTC Ioan purchases, Activity 2 Objective A: Section 8 Loan Purchases, and Activity 6 Objective A: State and Local Programs Purchases.

 Because of the range of needs and approaches in states across the country, there is a need in the market for a comprehensive report on climate and resiliency measures incentivized through state programs - particularly in LIHTC QAPs.
 Through our research, Freddie Mac will be able to increase awareness of key resiliency measures and commonalities around which the industry may coalesce around.
 As a result of our research, Freddie Mac will be able to present a clear view that can inform the market and can be leveraged by developers, communities, and policymakers alike as they seek to further resilient and equitable housing.

-Our research will also inform the development of our resiliency-focused loan offering which will help protect properties from natural disasters and preserve affordability.
-Through the offering, Freddie Mac will design and implement incentives for owners of multifamily properties in areas vulnerable to the effects of climate change, which tend to be in historically underserved communities.
-These incentives will allow owners to make capital improvements that enhance resiliency to natural disasters and promote sustainability, and will increase liquidity in the market.
-Encouraging borrowers to make resiliency improvements through our resiliency-focused loan offering can lead to less damage and help preserve affordability.
-Our combined research and loan offering developments will help to establish new standards for property-level resiliency improvements.
+Our research will also inform the development of our resiliency-focused standards which can help protect properties from natural disasters and preserve affordability.
+Freddie Mac will encourage owners of multifamily properties to meet the standards, especially in areas vulnerable to the effects of climate change, which tend to be in historically underserved communities.
+This work will support owners as they make capital improvements that enhance resiliency to natural disasters and promote sustainability.
+Encouraging borrowers to make resiliency improvements through our resiliency-focused loan standards can lead to less damage and help preserve affordability.